The A-Z of sales forecasting: How to sales forecast?

 Why is sales forecasting so important?

-With accurate sales forecasting, the company leadership can make attainable sales targets, release quotas for sales reps, and assess expected revenue.
+With accurate sales forecasting, the company leadership can attain sales targets, release quotas for sales reps, and assess expected revenue.

 This helps in overall company budgeting and spending decisions. inaccurate sales forecasting may result in overspending, putting the business at risk, and setting up unrealistic, unachievable quotas for reps.